Stories

 On The Block, everyone was about the same age.
 The dads and moms were within one or two years of each other and so were their kids.
 Trying to remember all the names isn’t hard; I went to school with all of them from the first grade at Kennedy School through high school at Woodlawn.
 There were, by my count, twenty-one kids around my age.
 It was the perfect 1950’s lifestyle.
 We knew each other.
 We socialized with the other families on the block all the time, especially the Southern Railroad folks.
 While our dads worked their jobs, our moms took care of the house and all that goes with that.
 When we kids weren’t at school, we lived outside in the most perfect place to play ever put on this earth.

-The Creek, except on exceptionally dry summers, always had about a foot of running water.
-The banks were at least six to eight feet, straight down, and it was about fifteen to twenty feet wide at the top.
+The Creek, except in exceptionally dry summers, always had about a foot of running water.
+The banks were at least six to eight feet, straight down and about fifteen to twenty feet wide at the top.
 There were only two natural crossing points on The Creek, "Rock Island," about 150 yards north of my house, and "The Path" going to the baseball park.
-At both places, the water was narrow enough for the adventurous to leap across to the other bank.
+The water was narrow enough at these two places for us to leap across to the other bank.
 Frogs, snakes, minnows, and crawdads were our favorite playthings.

-North of 6th Avenue, just behind my house, was "The Woods," a very large tract of wooded property that still exists today.
-It was the perfect place to play army and this is where I learned to stalk, hunt, and move silently, skills that would come in handy later in life.
+North of 6th Avenue, just behind my house, was "The Woods," a large tract of wooded property that still exists today.
+It was the perfect place to play army.
+This is where I learned to stalk, hunt, and move silently, skills that came in handy later in life.
 The Woods had some pretty interesting spots.
 "Hangman’s Tree," a large Oak, situated pretty much equidistant from any point outside the woods, had a cable extending halfway to the ground from a large branch.
 Probably once a rope swing, in our minds it was where the Tom Dooleys of early Birmingham had swung.
 All trails in The Woods led to Hangman’s Tree.

-"The Grave Yard," was a neglected cemetery just on the southern edge of the woods.
-Many a night we kids would circle up around a fire in the vicinity for ghost stories.
+"The Grave Yard," was a neglected cemetery on the southern edge of the woods.
+Many nights we sat around a fire in the vicinity for ghost stories.
 We never set up in the actual cemetery; we had more respect than that.
 Now, the gravestones are all broken and scattered around on the ground.

 At the far northern edge of The Woods was Village Creek.
 We rarely strayed this far until our high school years, but when we did, it was always a day-long adventure of raft building or fishing.
 I don’t remember catching much, and I’m positive we never built a raft that would float, but there was fun to be had at Village Creek, especially when girls became interesting.

 Most days, especially summer days, were spent in the streets.
-The Hill and 68th Place were the two places where every kid in the neighborhood converged.
-The Hill was the perfect place to race downhill on either bike, the occasional poorly crafted go-cart, or, when the sidewalk surfing craze hit America, to nail our metal skates onto a two-by-four and throw caution to the wind.
-Biking on perfectly level 68th Place held its own dangers.
+Every kid in the neighborhood converged on The Hill and 68th Place.
+The Hill was the perfect place to throw caution to the wind, racing downhill on our bikes.
+We nailed our metal skates onto two-by-fours when the sidewalk surfing craze hit America.
+Biking on perfectly level 68th Place held its dangers.
 It was benign enough when just riding along, but most times jousting tournaments, spear-throwing competitions, dog fighting, and skiing on our homemade skateboards were the sports of the day.
 In those days there were no helmets, knee or elbow pads.
 I am not sure how we survived.
 Certainly, we were tough little kids.

 As we approached our teen years "The Pool" became the big draw.
 Cascade Plunge, a members-only swim club (Read: Segregated), was a short walking distance from our house.
 It was a gigantic pool, 75 feet by 150 feet, with "The Baby Pool" the size of most public pools.
-At the "Shallow End" was a stepped waterfall that fed the pool with ice-cold stream water from Ruffner Mountain.
+At the "Shallow End," a waterfall fed the pool with ice-cold stream water from Ruffner Mountain.
 At the "Deep End" were a high diving board, a low diving board, and "The Tower," a four-stepped diving platform that had to be about a gazillion feet above the ground.
 It was probably only about twelve feet, but from the top…well, it looked like a gazillion.
 It took the very brave or the extremely foolhardy kids to dive from that height.
 I only managed to jump off of it a few times.
-On normal days we would be standing at the door when the gate opened at 10 am and we would stay until the staff ran us off at 10 pm.
+We waited at the door until the gate opened at 10 am and stayed until the staff ran us off at 10 pm.

 I took my first swim lessons there when I was about seven or eight and continued to swim there until my family moved to Huffman after my sophomore year in high school.
 Summers were lonely in Huffman.

 During the school year, we lived Saturday to Saturday.
 We spent Saturday mornings watching cartoons on one of the two VHF stations, Channel 6, 13, and, later on, one UHF Station, channel 42.
 We watched the Benny Carl Show and Cousin Cliff Holman which gave way to Rocky and Bullwinkle, Sky King, and Sea Hunt, then to Where the Action Is, American Band Stand, The Twilight Zone, and The Outer Limits.
 Winter Saturday mornings were often spent at Rainbow Roller Rink where every young boy was a speed demon during free skates, tempered only by the staff bouncers who would make you go sit out a period if you got too wild.
 Couples Only were periods where a guy could skate with his girl without the threat of some pre-teen cutting their legs out from under them.
-The change of a period was announced by a loud buzzer and a change to the scoreboard at the end of the rink.
-The soundtrack played during my years there seemed to never change.
+A loud buzzer signaled the change of a period and a change to the scoreboard at the end of the rink designated what was next.
+The soundtrack never changed.
 Every Saturday, they played the same songs over and over.
-I can’t hear Rhythm of the Rain by the Cascades without thinking of Rainbow.
+When I hear Rhythm of the Rain by the Cascades I think of Rainbow Roller Rink.

 With Spring and Summer came baseball at Wahouma Park, just across the Creek.
 We began playing ball at 6-years-old.
 Ball in the Cap League was simple, but there was no T-Ball.
 Dads were our coaches and umpires and moms were our loyal fans.
 Losers were consoled and encouraged, winners went to get ice cream at The Spinning Wheel located just off the park on 1st Avenue North.
 My favorite winner's treat, even then, was lime sherbet.

 In my last years playing Ball, I became a pitcher, but I also loved second and third base.
 I had an arm that was accurate, fast, and threw a natural overhand curve.
 In those days, if you could throw, you pitched every game.
 This, is, of course, why I have right shoulder problems now.
-I'm still accurate, but can't throw with any power or to any distance...and it hurts.
+I'm still accurate, but I have no power or distance.
 I stopped playing when I tore up my left ankle sliding into second base.
 I didn't miss it as a kid, but I do now.
 Baseball was the only sport at which I was any good...not counting batting.
 I could never hit.
 Pitchers aren't supposed to hit, Right?

 Those Wahouma days were magic.
 It was safe.
 We could roam and play anywhere our legs and bikes could take us.
 We learned life lessons there like being humble in victory and recovering from defeat.
 We took our bumps and scrapes with the burn of Bactine and Mercurochrome.
 We did our chores as a matter of course and became responsible adults.
 We were punished for doing wrong and accepted that our parents knew best.
-We learned to socialize, without drugs or alcohol and learned to respect each other.
-We learned to dance and sing, ride bikes, swim, and appreciate nature.
+We learned to socialize and respect each other.
+We learned to dance, sing, ride bikes, swim, and appreciate nature.

-How could I not appreciate the time and place where I made my finest friends, fought and lost my first fight, and kissed my first girl?
+How could I not appreciate the time and place where I made my finest friends, lost my first fight, and kissed my first girl?